HCG Levels For Twins – Know Twin Pregnancy Better

 HCG Levels in Single and Twin Pregnancies

-HCG levels differ significantly in case of twin or multiple pregnancies when compared to a single pregnancy.
+HCG levels differ significantly in the case of twin or multiple pregnancies when compared to a single pregnancy.
 Below is a chart that lists the range of hCG levels in different pregnancies.

 |HCG Level Chart for Twins and Single Pregnancy|